 Students are to remain on campus at all times during the school day.
 If students must leave because of illness, the school nurse will call the parents.
 Students may not excuse themselves from campus.
 If a parent wishes to take their child out of school before the regular dismissal time, the parent must notify the Elementary Office/s and teacher as soon as possible.
 The Office/s will issue a 'release note' at the designated time/day; this will allow the parent to collect their child from the class.
-Parents can not go directly to the classroom during instructional time.
+Parents may not go directly to the classroom during instructional time.
+No early dismissal shall be permitted within the final 45 minutes of the school day.